mathenaangeles/SamurAI/README.md

 ## Getting Started
 ### Server
 1. Navigate to the server directory.
+2. Create a virtual environment and activate it.
-2. Add a `.env` file with the following contents:
+3. Add a `.env` file with the following contents:
 ```
 AI71_API_KEY = <YOUR AI71 API KEY>
 AI71_BASE_URL = <YOUR AI71 BASE URL>
 TOKENIZERS_PARALLELISM = False
 ```
-3. Run `pip install -r requirements.txt` to install all dependencies.
+4. Run `pip install -r requirements.txt` to install all dependencies.
-4. Start the server by running `python -m flask run`.
+5. Start the server by running `python -m flask run`.

 ### Client
 1. Navigate to the client directory.